dmauser/azure-routeserver/ars-nhip/README.md

 ## Intro

-The main objective of this lab is to demonstrate the benefit of the [Azure Route Server next hop IP feature](https://)
+The main objective of this lab is to demonstrate the benefit of the [Azure Route Server next hop IP feature](https://).
+However, to get there we need to go over the following important points:

-- Demonstrate basic connectivity between Spokes via Hub
+- Review and validate connectivity fundamentals between Spokes via Hub using UDRs.
-- Deploy Azure Route Server and use NVA to allow Spoke-to-Spoke connectivity without UDRs
+- How to use Azure Route Server and NVAs to allow Spoke-to-Spoke connectivity without UDRs.
 - Describe the default behavior for traffic going over high-available NVAs when using Azure Route Server.
 - Introduce stateful inspection via iptables on the NVAs and demonstrate the side effects of asymmetric routing for spoke-to-spoke connectivity (East/West traffic).
-- Demonstrate the Azure Route Server Next Hop IP feature and how it solves potential asymmetric issues, and spoke-to-spoke go over NVAs doing stateful inspection.
+- Demonstrate the Azure Route Server Next Hop IP feature and how it solves potential asymmetric issues, and spoke-to-spoke go over NVAs leveraging stateful inspection.
+- Configure and understand Internet Breakout and how to configure UDRs and NSGs to ensure NVAs can go out to the Internet.

 ### Base network topology